madhankumarselvaraj/Annotation-Required/README.md

 # Annotation-Required

-This Required annonation used to specific bean property is mandatory.
+This @Required annonation used meaning for specific bean property is mandatory.

 # Notes